programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j.md

 ## Moving the CSV files to the import directory

-Click on the "Open Folder" button in the project dialog.
+Click on the "Manage" button in the database pane, then the drop down menu next to "Open Folders" and select "Import."
+A window will appear with a directory.

 {% include figure.html filename="new-neo4j-files.png" caption="Pressing the Open Folders button" %}

+You now need to copy the
-Open the "import" directory and copy the nodes_nodes_companies.csv and the edges_director_duration.csv files there.
+nodes_nodes_companies.csv and the edges_director_duration.csv files there.
 Now we can use a Cypher command to load the files.

+{% include figure.html filename="importing.png" caption="Moving the files to this directory" %}

 ## Start the database